Installing a Later 1991-93 Windshield

 rubber trim already attached around the

-separately if needed (referenced below).
+separately if needed.

 For a later windshield like this one above, the